Syrian intervention in the Lebanese Civil War

 Ba'athist Syria launched a military intervention in the Lebanese Civil War in 1976, one year after the breakout of the war, as Syrian Arab Armed Forces began supporting Maronite militias against the Palestine Liberation Organization (PLO) and leftist militias.
 Syria also raised a proxy militia of its own, the Palestine Liberation Army (PLA).
-Hafez al-Assad's primary objective was to suppress the rise of PLO and allied pro-Palestinian militias in Lebanon which toed a hardline stance against Israel; and the invasion received widespread rebuke in the Arab world.
+Hafez al-Assad's primary objective was to suppress the rise of PLO and allied pro-Palestinian militias in Lebanon which toed a hardline stance against Israel; the invasion received widespread rebuke in the Arab world.

 The involvement was later legalized under the pretext of Arab Deterrent Force of the Arab League.
 In 1982, Syria battled Israel over control of Lebanon.

 Map showing power balance in Lebanon, 1976:

 Timeline

 1976 Syrian intervention

 Column of Syrian armored vehicles entered Lebanon.

 On 22 January 1976, Syrian president Hafez al-Assad brokered a truce between the two sides, while covertly beginning to move Syrian troops into Lebanon under the guise of the Palestine Liberation Army in order to bring the PLO back under Syrian influence and prevent the disintegration of their power in Lebanon.
 Despite this, the violence continued to escalate.
 In March 1976, Lebanese President Suleiman Frangieh requested that Syria formally intervene.
 Days later, Hafez sent a message to the United States asking them not to interfere if he were to send troops into Lebanon.

 On 8 May 1976, Elias Sarkis, who was supported by Syria, defeated Frangieh in a presidential election held by the Lebanese Parliament.
 However, Frangieh refused to step down.
 On 1 June 1976, 12,000 regular Syrian troops entered Lebanon and began conducting operations against Palestinian and leftist militias.
 This technically put Syria on the same side as Israel, as Israel had already begun to supply Maronite forces with arms, tanks, and military advisers in May 1976.
 Syria had its own political and territorial interests in Lebanon, which sheltered secretly cells of Sunni Islamists and anti-Ba'athist Muslim Brotherhood.